shader-slang/slang/docs/user-guide/a1-03-obfuscation.md

 To use a `slang-module` with obfuscation requires

 * Specifying one or more obfuscated modules via `-r` option
+  * Currently there is only support for referencing modules stored in files
 * Specifying the `-obfuscate` option

 In a non obfuscated module, parts of the AST are serialized.
 This AST information could be through as broadly analogous to a header in C++.
 It is enough such that functionality in the module can be semantically checked, and linked with, however it does not, for example, contain the implementations of functions.
 This means doing a `-r` is roughly equivalent to doing an `import` of the source, without having the source.
 Any of the types, functions and so forth are available.